adeich/adeich.github.io/_posts/2020-06-19-classifying-human-spatial-movements.md

 ![pipeline](/images/classify_single_trajectory.png){: .align-center}

 Unlike GPS geospatial data, which is only accurate to ~1 meter, Pathr's system presently achieves centimeter-precision in customer location measurement.
-This is thanks to the pixel density of the typical store's security camera system.
+This is thanks to the high pixel density of the typical store's security camera system.

 So in actual application, if x and y are floats with units of meters, x and y will contain meaningful position information to a depth of ~5 significant figures.
 There is a lot of detail in this data!

+Presently, Pathr provides its retail customers with a heat-map analysis product that answers the fundamental counting question, **"how many people visit each part of the store, and when?"**

 # **Pathr is working to add trajectory classification**
-Presently, Pathr provides its retail customers with a heat-map analysis product that answers the fundamental counting question, **"how many people visit each part of the store, and when?""** Answers to this question are vital for businesses to understand how customers use their store.

 Meanwhile, Pathr is also working to add the ability to analyze each **individual customer trajectory**, so as to classify a customer's behavior real time.
 Useful insights from such trajectory analysis include, for example,

  * distinguishing customers from staff
- * identifying customers who could use assistance from those who are just browsing
+ * real time identification of customers who could use assistance
+ * revealing precisely how customer store use patterns translate to purchasing behavior
  * detecting shoplifting events as they occur
- * discovering the moments where a customer decides they'd like to make a purchase

-**Establishing a trajectory classification framework is where my project comes in.**
+However, classifying on raw trajectories is difficult.
+A generally large obstacle to establishing a functional trajectory analysis product. **Developing such a trajectory classification framework is the focus of my project.**

-# **Classifying on raw trajectories is difficult**
+# **What makes classifying trajectories hard**

 To restate our high-level goal, given a customer trajectory (a set of ~1000 (x, y, t) rows), we want to  quickly figure out which abstract categories it falls into.
 Here's why that's difficult.

 First, trajectories are not fixed in length.
-At 30 frames-per-second, we accrue an additional 1,800 points for every minute a person is in the store.
-From a machine learning perspective, each additional row (x, y, t) acts as an additional 3 dimensions, so dimensionality blows up rapidly.
-At the same time, we don't know at what scale the important information occurs.
-Whether it's 10 points or 10,000 points, the scale of interest will vary across different types of behaviors, as will the signal-to-noise ratio. **Our desired classification sorting needs to remain stable across different sample window sizes.**
+At 30 frames-per-second, each trajectory accrues an additional 1,800 points for every minute a person is in the store.
+A staff member, for example, working for 2-hours would result in 100,000 points, nearly a gigabyte of data.
+From a machine learning perspective, each additional row (x, y, t) acts as an additional 3 dimensions, so dimensionality increases dramatically.
+At the same time, we don't know _a priori_ over what time- or space-scales the important information occurs.
+Whether it's 10 points or 10,000 points, the scale of interest will vary across different types of behaviors, as will the signal-to-noise ratio. **Our desired classification behavior should remain stable across different sample window sizes.**

 ![pipeline](/images/classifying_metric2.png){: .align-center}
+*How an ideal classification metric should separate trajectories.*

 Second, customer behaviors of interest often live deep below a lot of unrelated information and noise.
 For instance, how much does a trajectory's absolute location in the store matter?
 How much error does the computer vision system introduce?
-How much do a customer's small side-to-side movements tell us about their macro behaviors?
-And it varies in information-usefulness whether we measure the absolute distance a customer travels or, instead, the distance-normalized pattern the customer traveled in.
-There are fluctuating scaling and normalization needs for different behaviors. **We need to be able to capture information contained only in certain segments of each feature, and discard the rest.**
+How much do a customer's small side-to-side movements tell us about their macro behaviors, or vice versa?

+And do we normalize by distance and direction?
+It apparently varies in information-usefulness whether we measure the absolute distance a customer travels--varying needs for different behaviors. **We need to be able to capture information contained only in abstract, certain segments of each feature.** And discard the raw trajectory data as quickly as possible, because it piles up quickly.

-Due to all of these complications, applying a supervised learning classifier to raw trajectory data doesn't work very well.
+Due to all of this stack of noise, dimension, and variable scales of interest, applying a supervised learning classifier to raw trajectory data doesn't work very well.
 As a basic test, I applied a random forest model to our raw simulation trajectories (each clipped to a fixed length of 500 points) and I found that the classifier could barely guess better than random.

-And at the other end of the abstract-to-concrete spectrum, applying a set of hand-selected rules to trajectories doesn't work well either.
-For example, if you say "If the trajectory velocity spends more than 80% of the time within X velocity range, then assign it Y label," this usually performs no better than a random guess, since the interesting distinctions arise only in a much higher dimensional space.
+Likewise at the other end of the abstract-to-concrete spectrum, if you apply a set of hand-selected rules to trajectories, it doesn't classify well either.
+For example, if you say "If the trajectory velocity spends more than 80% of the time within X velocity range, then assign it Y label," this tends to perform no better than a random guess, since the interesting distinctions arise only in a much higher dimensional space.

-# **I designed a trajectory embedding to distill important trajectory information**
+# **A trajectory embedding to extract identifying information from movement**

-To convert each trajectory into a form that is meaningful to a classifier, I developed a **trajectory embedding**, which is just a fixed set of roughly 100 metrics, computed on each trajectory.
+To convert each trajectory into a form that is meaningful to a classifier, I developed a **trajectory embedding**, which is just a fixed set of roughly 50 metrics, computed on each trajectory.
 So the classification operation becomes: _first_ we map the trajectory through the embedding (essentially a dimensionality reduction operation), _then_ pass the embedded form to the classifier.

 ![pipeline](/images/classifying_metric1.png){: .align-center}